Nitrate contamination and groundwater residence times in the Molasse Basin, Lower Bavaria

 During the last 50 years, human activity has strongly altered the quality of groundwater in numerous porous aquifers.
 The increase of nitrate concentration that has been observed in many aquifers around the world, especially in Europe and Northern America, causes the most concern due to its detrimental health effects in drinking water.

-Therefore we want to investigate the dominant sources of nitrogen and assess the denitrification rates and the self-purification potential of a polluted groundwater system in South Germany by using stable isotope technique linked with water age-dating method.
-In addition, we will investigate the significance and the chemical stability of δ18O of dissolved nitrate during denitrification processes under field conditions.
+In the area of Hohenthann, Lower Bavaria, nitrate concentrations as high as 120 mg/L were detected in the porous groundwater system.
+Therefore, we investigated the dominant sources of nitrogen and assessed the denitrification rates and the self-purification potential of the polluted groundwater system in South Germany by using stable isotope technique linked with water age-dating methods.
+In addition, we determined reduction rates of dissolved oxygen (O2) to calculate denitrification lag times (time prior to commencement of denitrification).